Dvandenderen/Fish_foodwebs/README.md

 # Fish_foodwebs

-Fish foodwebs presents the code used to predict the global occurence and productivity of different fish guilds in a food-web context.
+Fish foodwebs presents the code used to predict the global occurence and productivity of different fish guilds in a food-web context using the fish traits of maximum body weight and vertical habitat strategy (FEISTY-VerticalTrait).

 Each folder contains the full model and can be run separately.
 A simple run can be done by downloading the "simple run" folder.